 Research Suggests Jet Lag Impacts Gut Health

 There are roughly 40 trillion bacteria living in and on you.
-While most of these bacteria reside in your gut and will not necessarily cause any health problems, those gut microbiota are really important to our health.
+While most of these bacteria reside in your gut and will not necessarily cause any health problems, those gut microbiotas are really important to our health.
 Indeed there are ten times more bacteria in the gut than there are human cells in the body.
 Our gut microbiota, a collection of bacteria and other organisms in the gut, help digest food, regulate our immune system, protect against harmful bacteria that cause disease, and produce nutrients like folate and vitamin K. When our gut microbiota is out of sync, like when we make poor food choices on holiday.
 This is called dysbiosis.

 And who would have thought that gut microbes could be disturbed when traveling abroad?
-Well it appears they are.
+Well, it appears they are.
 Israeli researchers have found that changes in our biological clocks, related to jet lag, could negatively affect the microbes in the gut.

 Eating For Gut Health

 Speaking at a recent health summit, he said one can support good gut health quite simply by eating certain foods.
-He cited yoghurt as one of the more accessible and better food solutions for everyday health.
+He cited yogurt as one of the more accessible and better food solutions for everyday health.

-Yoghurt is a popular dairy product that’s made by the bacterial fermentation of milk.
+Yogurt is a popular dairy product that’s made by the bacterial fermentation of milk.

-The bacteria used to make yogurt are called “yoghurt cultures,” which ferment lactose, the natural sugar found in milk.
+The bacteria used to make yogurt are called “yogurt cultures,” which ferment lactose, the natural sugar found in milk.
 This process produces lactic acid, a substance that causes milk proteins to curdle, giving yogurt its unique flavor and texture.

-Of course many people prefer to take a probiotic when it comes to regulating the gut, however the benefits of good natural food, will always outweigh taking any pill.
+Of course, many people prefer to take a probiotic when it comes to regulating the gut, however, the benefits of good natural food, will always outweigh taking any pill.

-1. Yoghurt is Rich in Important Nutrients
+1. Yogurt is Rich in Important Nutrients

 2. It’s High in Protein

-Yoghurt, especially the Greek variety, is very high in protein.
+Yogurt, especially the Greek variety, is very high in protein.
 Protein is helpful for appetite and weight control.
 Yogurt provides an impressive amount of protein, with about 12 grams per 7 ounces (200 grams).